Visa denied at the US Embassy in Dublin, Belfast or London?

 The importance of the interview cannot be underestimated, that is why our attorneys book a prep session before each interview so that our clients have the full details of their case and understand their US Immigration rights.
 For consulate officers, it is the key element in deciding what determination they will make.

 Most officers will only have several minutes to adjudicate your visa petition.
-Questions asked by an officer that you may think are innocuous, not that important, could be the difference between a denial or an approval of your visa request.
+Questions asked by an officer that you may think are innocuous, not that important, could be the difference between the denial or approval of your visa request.

 Approach your interview carefully as you would a job interview, be punctual, dress business casual, address the interviewer as “officer” for example.
 Officers have no obligation to review any of the documents that support your visa application, they must, however, review the DS-160 online application made; therefore discrepancies with answers you give to the officer and what is contained in the application form may raise red flags and could possibly cause a denial of your visa request.
 The interview is a “one-shot deal” in most cases, know the law, understand the law, speak to one of our attorneys if you are not sure.